How to Get a COVID Test in the Bahamas for Americans

 In order to apply for your Bahamas Travel Visa, you'll need to create an account on the official website.
 In this section, I'll discuss what you can expect.

 Go to the Bahamas Travel Health Visa website and select 'International.'

 Start by creating an account.
 All adult travelers will need to create an account each as well.
 You cannot have one account for your entire group.
 The visa requirements include a valid passport, test, and accurate trip details.

 In steps 3 and 4, enter your personal & residential details.
-This is your home address and not where you'll be staying in the Bahamas.
-Next, you’ll have to check all, if any, health conditions you have.
+This is your home address and not where you'll stay in the Bahamas.
+Next, you'll have to check all, if any, health conditions you have.
 This is required since your Bahamas Travel Health Visa includes COVID-19 insurance.

 If you are traveling with children under age eighteen (18), you’re required to create a profile for each child.
 This entails uploading their valid passport and sharing personal details.

 Select ‘Traveling with Children’ on the dashboard.